sc3/crime-punishment/copy/call.md

 #### Format

-The data we have is aggregated, meaning that there are no individual records of calls, nor any specific addresses that can be linked to specific incidents.
-It is broken down by the 25 police districts, by event type that the operator judged the call to represent (of which there are about 300), as well as sometimes by day of the week (for 2008-2010).
+The data we have is available in .xls spreadsheet format.
+It is aggregated yearly data, meaning that there are no individual records of calls, nor any specific addresses that can be linked to specific incidents.
+It is broken down by the 25 police districts, by event type that the operator judged the call to represent (out of about 300 possibilities), as well as sometimes by day of the week (for 2008-2010).

 #### Summary

-For the year of 2011, there were 6,595,636 total calls received. . . .
+For the year of 2011, there were 6,595,636 total calls received....
+Highest/lowest districts....
+Highest event type total, highest event type in highest districts....
+Highest/lowest day of the week....

 #### Uses